Flaevor Recipe Website

 Madras curry, a standard curry dish regularly seen on Indian restaurant menus, consists of a tomato-based sauce with meat or vegetables and flavoured with a madras spice blend.
 It is thought to have originated from a South Indian city called Chennai, which in the past was previously known as the city of Madras.

-Every family or restaurateur also has their own unique blend meaning the flavour profile can vary in taste depending on the mix and ratio of spices used.
-Below is a list of commonly used spices in a Madras blend.
+Each family or restaurateur also has their own unique blend, meaning the flavour profile can vary depending on the mix and ratio of spices used.
+Below is a list of common spices used in a Madras blend.

 Kashmiri chiles, dried